At a Glance

 Safety summary:

-- Main risk: skin sensitization from oxidized form
+- Main concern: allergic skin reactions from oxidized forms

 Final Thoughts